CodingTrain/thecodingtrain.com/content/guides/content-structure-guide.md

 - **Lessons** tackle specific themes and are part of a sequence of lessons (main tracks)
 - **Guest tutorials** are one-off lessons on different subjects given by guests lecturers
-- **Challenges** are also one-off videos with the intention of inviting viewers to send contributions based on the challenge or coding experiment.
+- **Challenges** are also one-off videos with the intention of inviting viewers to send contributions based on the journey or coding experiment.

 Each video, whatever flavor of video they are, follow a similar folder structure: